ericbulloch/kwmd/tools/nikto.md

 The nikto tool is used as a vulnerability scanner for web servers.
 It tries to identify outdated software, dangerous files and misconfigurations.
 It can be very useful for finding ways that a server can be exploited.

+## TryHackMe Attack Box

+The version of nikto on the TryHackMe attack box is older.
+I have found that I get better results when I use a newer version of the tool.
+I have been cloning the [repository from GitHub](https://github.com/sullo/nikto) and following there instructions on the main README to run the latest version.
+The latest version gives better hints and tips out of the box.
+I strongly recommend using it over the one that comes preinstalled with the attack box.

 ## Usage

 Running `nikto -Help` provided the following output: